cyclejs-community/redux-cycles/README.md

 }
 ```

-This allows to build redux apps entirely without side effects, since they are handled by Cycle.js drivers.
+This allows to build redux apps entirely without side effects, as they are handled by Cycle.js drivers.

+To see an example, checkout the `cycle` folder for a more complex autocomplete app.
+And to use it run:

 ```
 npm install